jonahsnider/convert/README.md

 convert(20n).from('hours').to('minutes');
 // -> 1200n

-// We also do length, mass, data, pressure, and temperature convert(5).from('kilometers').to('nautical miles');
+// We also do length, mass, data, volume, pressure, and temperature convert(5).from('kilometers').to('nautical miles');
 convert(12).from('pounds').to('ounces');
 convert(64).from('bytes').to('KiB');